spidercatte/secpatch/README.md

 poetry install --with dev
 ```

-Then the tests and evaluation can be run from the `academic-research` directory using
+Then the tests and evaluation can be run from the `secpatch` directory using
 the `pytest` module:

 ```bash